• Home |

 FMJ

 The full metal jacket bullet was designed in the late 1800s for military rifles.
-It's now primarily used for target practice.
+It's still the primary bullet used in warfare, but civilians mostly use it for target practice.

 TMJ

-The only difference between a total metal jacket and a full metal jacket is a total metal jacket completely encases the lead core.
+The key difference between a total metal jacket and a full metal jacket is this: The TMJ's jacket shields the base of the bullet's lead core against hot propellant gasses, whereas an FMJ's does not.

 JHP